 News & Events

 Join us every Monday through Friday from 11:30am til 3pm for our Express Lunch Menu.
-Choose any one of our Gyros, a salad or Greek spiced fries, and a beverage for $16.
+Choose any gyro with a side salad or Greek spiced fries, or try our new salad bowls with any protein for $16.
+Each express lunch set comes with a soft drink or iced tea.

 With locations in Arlington, Va. and College Park, Md., Mike Isabella’s Kapnos Taverna serves classic and coastal-inspired Greek dishes, including favorites from the Greek Islands along with tastes from other regions known for their fine local products.